rmb938/tf-registry/README.md

 Simply deploy the newer version of tf-registry.

-Since database migrations are automatically ran on startup it is recommenced to upgrade one version at a time.
+Since database migrations are automatically run on startup it is recommended to upgrade one version at a time.